ZeroDiff: Solidified Visual-Semantic Correlation in Zero-Shot Learning: Experiments

 \subsubsection{Hyper-parameter Sensitivity}

-We also provide the hyper-parameter sensitivity analysis for the number of generated samples per unseen class $N_{syn}$ and the factor $\gamma_{mu}$ that controls the smoothing of the noise-to-data ratio (Eq.~\ref{eq:L_mu}).
-Results are shown in Fig.~\ref{fig:sensibility}.
-From Fig.~\ref{fig:sensibility} (a), we can see that a small $N_{syn}$ might undermines GZSL performance, but with $N_{syn}$ increasing, the GZSL performance tends to stabilization.
-From Fig.~\ref{fig:sensibility} (b), we can find our method perform robust for the change of $\gamma_{mu}$, and with N2D reweight is consistently better than the counterpart that without N2D reweight.
+We also provide the hyper-parameter sensitivity analysis for the smoothing factor $\gamma$ (Eq.~\ref{eq:L_mu}), the loss weight for $\lambda_{mu}$ (Eq.~\ref{eq:optimization}) and the number of generated samples per unseen class $N_{syn}$.
+The results are shown in Fig.~\ref{fig:sensibility_mu} and Fig.~\ref{fig:sensibility_syn}.
+From Fig.~\ref{fig:sensibility_mu} (a), we can find our method performs robust for the change of $\gamma$, and with the N2D reweight, it is consistently better than without N2D reweight.
+We conclude that we set $\lambda_{mu}$ as 5, and set $\gamma$ as 1.5 on AWA2 to achieve good performance.
+From Fig.~\ref{fig:sensibility_syn}, the accuracy for unseen class increases when the number of synthesized samples increases and when $N_{syn}$ is large enough, the performances become stable.
+This result demonstrates that the features synthesized by our method effectively mitigate the issue of missing data for unseen classes.